grace-of-wrath/module-11-challenge/README.md

 In this challenge, I have demonstrated my ability to create Beautiful Soup objects to extract text and data from websites.
 In addition to scraping, I also created visualizations from the scraped data to provide key insights.

 Note:
-I referenced ChatGPT for guidance with step 3 of Part 2; specifically splitting the values in the mars_facts list, seen below: split_mars_facts = []
+I referenced ChatGPT for guidance with step 3 of Part 2; specifically splitting the values in the mars_facts list, seen here: split_mars_facts = []

 for facts in mars_facts: